dougeby/IntuneDocs/InTuneDocs/DeployUse/install-the-windows-pc-client-with-microsoft-intune.md

     > [!IMPORTANT]
     > Do not rename or remove the **ACCOUNTCERT** file that is extracted or the client software installation will fail.

-## Manually deploy
+## Deploy the client software manually

-1. On a computer, browse to the folder where the client software installation files are located, and then run **Microsoft_Intune_Setup.exe** to install the client software.
+1. On a computer, go to the folder where the client software installation files are located.
+Then run **Microsoft_Intune_Setup.exe** to install the client software.

     > [!NOTE]
     > The status of the installation is displayed when you hover over the icon in the taskbar on the client computer.

-## Deploy with using Group Policy
+## Deploy the client software by using Group Policy

 1. In the folder that contains the files **Microsoft_Intune_Setup.exe** and **MicrosoftIntune.accountcert**, run the following command to extract the Windows Installer-based installation programs for 32-bit and 64-bit computers: